 Oxford University Press in China was first established in the early 20th century, but was re-established in 1961 in Hong Kong after the two World Wars.
 It now operates in four other offices in Shanghai, Beijing, Shenzhen and Macao and serves millions of English language learners and readers in the country.

-Oxford University and Suzhou Industrial Park sign agreement for new research centre
+News - Oxford University and Suzhou Industrial Park sign agreement for new research centre

 Oxford University and Suzhou Industrial Park (SIP) in China's Jiangsu Province have signed an agreement to jointly establish the Oxford-Suzhou Centre for Advanced Research (OSCAR).